‘Hell will break loose’: Trump hints at military moves in Mideast, Americas

 NATO to pay more

-Trump also weighed in on other NATO allies, saying the transatlantic alliance’s 32 members should increase their defence spending to five percent of their gross domestic product (GDP).
+Trump also weighed in on other NATO allies, saying the transatlantic alliance’s 32 members should increase their defence spending to 5 percent of their gross domestic product (GDP).

-That is a significant increase from the current minimum goal of two percent.
+That is a significant increase from the current minimum goal of 2 percent.

 Trump has regularly accused members of the alliance of underpaying and has suggested withdrawing if the spending does not increase.

-“They can all afford it, but they should be at five percent not two percent,” Trump said.
+“They can all afford it, but they should be at 5 percent, not 2 percent,” Trump said.

 “If they’re paying their bills, and if I think they’re treating us fairly, the answer is absolutely I’d stay with NATO,” he added.
 But he warned he might revoke his support if he does not feel the US is treated fairly.

-In one anecdote, he compared NATO allies to debtors delinquent on their bills: “If you are delinquent, we will not protect you.”
+In one anecdote, he compared NATO allies with debtors delinquent on their bills: “If you are delinquent, we will not protect you.”

 The threat comes as NATO has taken on increased significance amid Russia’s full-scale invasion of Ukraine, which began in February 2022.